-Sales of the Company's products and services largely depend upon the increased use and widespread adoption and demand of renewable natural gas.
+Sales of the Company's products and services largely depend upon the increased use and widespread adoption and demand of RNG.
+Factors for driving RNG demand include price competitiveness, availability, regulation, incentives and environmental performance compared to alternatives.
 The timeline for when such widespread adoption will take place is uncertain, and may necessitate the Company to markedly change its financial projections.
 Moreover, if a significant number of adoptees of the Company's biogas upgrading systems do not achieve commercially feasible results in conjunction with using the Company's products, the market for the Company's biogas upgrading systems will not grow in the way the Company anticipates.